Bass / Vocal – Hajji Husayn

-Along with Burns and Husayn, the Red Dons have featured a multitude of members.
-Richard Joachim has played drums for the project since 2007.
+Along with Burns, Husayn and Joachim, the Red Dons feature a rotating cast of members and collaborators.
+Ruby Sparks of The Stops currently plays guitar for the group.
 Zach Brooks (Piss Test, Soda Pop Kids, Scott Baio Army), Will Kinser (No More Art, Born/Dead), Andy Foote (No Secret Between Sailors, Physical Challenge), and Justin Maurer (L.A.
 Drugz, Clorox Girls) have each been Red Dons guitarist.
 TV Smith (Adverts) wrote lyrics to and preforms lead vocals on A Vote for the Unknown.
+David Wolf (Daylight Robbery, Endless Column) is a featured guitarist on the Red Dons album The Dead Hand of Tradition.
 Derek Willman (The Estranged, From Ashes Rise, Hellshock) has preformed live with the Red Dons and also plays bass on the Pariah 7”.
 Jonny Cat (Chemicals, Triggers) and Jim McCann (Tyrades) have both recorded vocals with the band.
 However, those recordings are currently unreleased.
 Jesse Michaels (Operation Ivy, Classics of Love), and John Nuclear (The Insaniacs) have both contributed lyrics to the project.
 Derek Skokan (Revisions) was the drummer in 2006 and appears on the Escaping Amman EP.
 Burns, Husayn, and Joachim all play together in The Revisions, and are also original members of The Chemicals; fronted by Jonny Cat.
 Joachim and Jonny Cat both continue to play in the Chemicals in Portland.
-Hajji Husayn plays bass for Thee Spivs in London.
+Hajji Husayn plays bass for the Role Models in London.
 Douglas Burns plays guitar and sings in Endless Column from Chicago and has worked on a project with Avi Gunda in Boston called The Butlers.